 The present a man brings home when he has stayed out too late or done something wrong ‘Drachenfutter’ literally dragon food.

 The feeling of comfiness, coziness and all being well with the world, usually when you have a drink in hand ‘Gemütlichkeit’.

 To get together over coffee and chat (or rather, gossip) ‘der Kaffeeklatsch’.

-This is a preview of German Traditions: The Posiealbum.
+This is a preview of The Germans Have a Word for It.

-This is a preview of The Week in Germany: Escaped Spiders, Vegetarian Berlin, and a Eurovision Preview.
+This is a preview of The Week in Germany: Solar Eclipse, Jörg Fauser, Grad School, and Hamburg.

 “Do you want to come over for plum dumplings?”, I asked my friend Gabriele last week after I found a bag of Italian plums in the freezer that I had bought at a farm stand in late summer specifically to make those dumplings.
 Of course she said yes.
 Although she has lived in the United States twice as long as I have, she craves that stuff just as much as I do.

 So here we were sitting in the kitchen, blissfully digging in.
 With this type of food, every forkful brings up memories of mothers and grandmothers in their kitchens who made it for us many miles and many years away.
 Nostalgia lingers in the air, leaving behind a few sprinkles of homesickness like the cinnamon sugar on our plates.